Eucalyptus tricarpa: Description

 Eucalyptus tricarpa is a tree that typically grows to a height of 35 m and forms a lignotuber.
 It has thick rough, reddish brown to black ironbark on the trunk and branches.
 Young plants and coppice regrowth have green to greyish, elliptical to lance-shaped leaves that are 40-110 mm long and 13-30 mm wide and petiolate.
 Adult leaves are arranged alternately, the same shade of green to greyish green on both sides, lance-shaped to curved, 80-220 mm long and 10-26 mm wide, tapering to a petiole 10-30 mm long.
 The flower buds are arranged in leaf axils in groups of three, sometimes seven, on an unbranched peduncle 8-15 mm long, the individual buds on pedicels 5-18 mm long.
 Mature buds are oval, 10-15 mm long and 6-9 mm wide with a conical to beaked operculum.
-Flowring occurs from February to November and the flowers are white or pale pink.
+Flowering occurs from February to November and the flowers are white or pale pink.
 The fruit is a woody cylindrical to shortened spherical capsule 8-13 mm long and 8-15 mm wide with the valves enclosed below the rim.